Rossio: 1755 earthquake and rebuilding

 Most buildings around the Rossio date from the reconstruction of the Pombaline Downtown carried out after the great 1755 Lisbon earthquake, which levelled most structures in the area, including the magnificent All-Saints Hospital.
 Only the Palace of the Independence survived the catastrophic earthquake.
 The rebuilding of the Rossio was undertaken in the second half of the 18th century by architects Eugénio dos Santos and Carlos Mardel, responsible for the typical Pombaline appearance of the buildings around the square.

 From the Pombaline reconstruction dates the Bandeira Arch (Arco da Bandeira), a building at the south side of the square with a baroque pediment and a big arch that communicates the Rossio with the Sapateiros Street.
 The Rossio became linked to the other main square of the city, the Praça do Comércio, by two straight streets: the Áurea and the Augusta Streets.

 After a fire in 1836, the old Inquisition Palace was destroyed.
 Thanks to the efforts of writer Almeida Garrett, it was decided to build a theatre in its place.
 The Teatro Nacional D. Maria II, built in the 1840s, was designed by the Italian Fortunato Lodi in neoclassical style.
 A statue of the renaissance Portuguese playwright Gil Vicente is located over the pediment of the theatre.
 Some of Gil Vicente's plays had been censured by the Inquisition back in the 16th century.

 In the 19th century the Rossio was paved with typical Portuguese mosaic and was adorned with bronze fountains imported from France.
 The Column of Pedro IV was erected in 1874.
 At this time the square received its current official name, never accepted by the people.

 Between 1886 and 1887 another important landmark was built in the square: the Rossio Train Station (Estação de Caminhos de Ferro do Rossio).
 The Station was built by architect José Luís Monteiro and was an important addition to the infrastructure of the city.
 Its neo-manueline façade dominates the northwest side of the square.

 Significance

 The Rossio has been a meeting place for people of Lisbon for centuries.
-Some of the cafés and shops of the square date from the 18th century, like the Café Nicola, where poet Manuel Maria Barbosa du Bocage used to meet friends.
+Some of the cafés and shops of the square date from the 18th century, such as the Café Nicola, where poet Manuel Maria Barbosa du Bocage used to meet friends.
 Other traditional shops include the Pastelaria Suíça (1922–2018) and the Ginjinha, where the typical Lisbon spirit (Ginjinha) can be tasted.
 The building of the Maria II Theatre and the Public Gardens to the north of the square only made the area more attended by Lisbon high society in the 19th century.
-Nowadays it is constantly populated by Lisboners and tourists.